Here's why this summer's jobs reports might seem underwhelming - KION546

 If the predictions for May hold true, America will still be down 7.6 million jobs compared with February 2020.

+While the ADP report and the government’s jobs tally aren’t correlated, the ADP number sets the tone for the official report released Friday.

+In other data reported Thursday, claims for unemployment benefits slipped to 385,000 in the final week of May, according to the Labor Department, setting a new pandemic-era low.
+Continued claims for benefits, meanwhile, unexpectedly rose to 3.8 million.

-The unemployment rate is expected to inch down to 5.9% from 6.1%.
-The services sector, with hospitality and leisure at the top, is again likely to gain the most jobs after experiencing the biggest drop last year, economists said.
+The unemployment rate in the official jobs report is expected to inch down to 5.9% from 6.1%.

 But the recent job gains haven’t been broad-based, and that doesn’t bode well for the overall recovery: In April, most of the jobs added were held by workers aged 16 to 19.